mozilla/gecko-dev/devtools/docs/contributor/tests/node-tests.md

 You will need yarn to be installed in order to run the DevTools tests.
 See [https://yarnpkg.com/getting-started](https://yarnpkg.com/getting-started).

-To run the DevTools tests, the easiest is to rely on the same script as the one used to run the tests on try:
+To run the DevTools tests, use the mach command `devtools-node-test`:
 ```
-> node devtools/client/bin/devtools-node-test-runner.js --suite={suitename}
+> ./mach devtools-node-test --suite={suitename}
 ```

 At the moment of writing, the supported suites for this script are: